European Partnership for Alternative Approaches to Animal Testing: European background

 In recent decades, legislation aimed at the promotion of the 3Rs in regulatory testing have systematically been introduced into Europe.
 EU Directive 2010/63/EU updates and replaces the 1986 Directive 86/609/EEC on the protection of animals used for scientific purposes.
 The aim of the new Directive is to strengthen legislation, improve the welfare of those animals still needed to be used, as well as to firmly anchor the principles of the 3Rs in EU legislation.

 In 2003, legislation introduced a ban on using animals for testing cosmetics.
 Current and consolidated regulations on cosmetics and animal testing are laid down in the Cosmetics Regulation 1223/2009.

-Europe's chemicals legislation
+European chemicals legislation

-Registration, Evaluation, Authorisation and Restriction of Chemicals (REACH) is a European Union regulation of 18 December, 2006.
+Registration, Evaluation, Authorization and Restriction of Chemicals (REACH) is a European Union regulation of 18 December 2006.
 Even stricter provisions were laid down for plant protection products.